 - Send a donation to the shelter.
 They always need financial help.

-- Buy souvenirs like calendars, jewelry, mugs, tee shirts, and tote bags.
+- Buy souvenirs like calendars, jewelry, mugs, shirts, and bags.

-- Do you live in Rome?
-Maybe you can help volunteer at the shelter.
+- In Rome?
+Help volunteer at the shelter.

 - Help foster a kitten (or litter)!
 The sanctuary provides all supplies needed.